Nope (film): Plot

 To circumvent Jean Jacket's effect of shutting down all electrical equipment in its vicinity, Holst brings a hand-cranked film camera.
 The group sets up a field of battery-powered tube men to track its location.
 However, a TMZ reporter trespasses onto the field and is thrown from his electric motorcycle when it shuts down near Jean Jacket, which devours him shortly after.
-While capturing footage, Holst climbs a hill for a better view and is consumed along with his camera, forcing the remaining three to flee.
-Angel is eaten by Jean Jacket, but promptly spat out as he is entangled in a tarp and barbed wire, substances which the monster is unable to digest.
+While capturing footage, Holst climbs a hill for a "better view" but instead sacrifices himself to be consumed along with his camera, but capturing footage of the creature.
+Angel narrowly escapes being eaten by Jean Jacket by wrapping himself in barbed wire.
 Jean Jacket then unfurls into a much larger form resembling a jellyfish.

 OJ intentionally looks directly at Jean Jacket to distract it, allowing Em to rush to Jupiter's Claim on the motorcycle.
 There, she untethers the park's large helium balloon mascot of Jupe, whose winking eye attracts Jean Jacket's attention.
 Jean Jacket attempts to feed on the balloon while Em uses a manual camera from the park's coin-operated wishing well attraction to photograph it.
-After Jean Jacket swallows the balloon, it bursts, exploding the monster's fragile skeleton and killing it.
+After Jean Jacket swallows the balloon, it bursts, violently rupturing the creature's body from within and killing it.
 With photographic evidence of the creature's existence and reporters arriving nearby, Em sees OJ and Lucky standing outside Jupiter's Claim, unharmed.